-Psychiatric medication effects on brain structureMay 8th, 2012 in Psychology & Psychiatry /
+Psychiatric medication effects on brain structureMay 8, 2012 in Medicine & Health / Psychology & Psychiatry

 It is increasingly recognized that chronic psychotropic drug treatment may lead to structural remodeling of the brain.
 Indeed, clinical studies in humans present an intriguing picture: antipsychotics, used for the treatment of schizophrenia and psychosis, may contribute to cortical gray matter loss in patients, whereas lithium, used for the treatment of bipolar disorder and mania, may preserve gray matter in patients.